mahmoud-sharshar/Movies-API/backend/API_reference.md

         "success": true
     }
     ```
-    - it the actor is already exist in this movie
+    - if the actor is already exist in this movie
     ```
     {
     "message": "actor is alreay exist in this movie",